maheshboddepalli/Joystick-Game-with-LCD/README.md

 5. Test and Debug:
 •	Test the game thoroughly to ensure it runs smoothly.
 •	Debug any issues related to display updates, input handling, and game logic.
+Result : When running the project, the 16x2 LCD display shows Mario as he moves based on user input.
+Obstacles move from right to left across the screen.
+If Mario collides with an obstacle, the game displays "Game Over" and resets.
+Conclusion : This project successfully demonstrates how a simple version of the Super Mario game can be implemented on a 16x2 LCD display.
+It highlights the challenges and creative solutions required to adapt complex games for small-scale, low-resolution displays.
+This project serves as a foundation for more advanced game development on embedded systems.